 Your employer may be ordered to pay you compensation as well as make the reasonable adjustments.

 A failure to make reasonable adjustments counts as unlawful discrimination.

-- must be considered in relation to every aspect of your job
+Your employer must consider your needs in relation to every aspect of your job.

 It is advisable for your employer to discuss the adjustments with you, otherwise any adjustments they make may not be effective.